 Budget travel to Yosemite really isn’t all about roughing it.
 There are lodging bargains available in many places throughout the heart of the park and its neighboring communities.
 These options could include campgrounds for the traveler who has a coveted converted home on wheels as they chase sunsets down the coast, or the ones who want a quiet getaway equipped with the essentials: bed and breakfast.
 Those that are traveling with a group might want to consider renting a cabin or vacation rental for their stay, where they can live communally and enjoy the comforts of a kitchen and bath.

 Tenaya Lodge at Yosemite

 Start with deciding if you will be staying within the National Park, or outside of it, and it will help you narrow down your search.
-Lodging in Mariposa County not only includes the majority of lodging within the Park, but it also offers options in gold rush towns throughout the Yosemite region.
-Some areas to check out are Fish Camp, Wawona and Yosemite West, Tenaya Lodge, Yosemite West Gate and much, much, more.
-For those looking for a fun and unique “glamping” type stay as they explore the wilderness offered here, both Yosemite Bug Rustic Mountain Resort and AutoCamp Yosemite will likely pique your interest.
+Lodging near Yosemite, in Mariposa County, not only includes the majority of lodging within the Park, but it also offers options in gold rush towns throughout the Yosemite region.
+Some places to stay near Yosemite include Fish Camp, Wawona and Yosemite West, Tenaya Lodge, Yosemite West Gate and much, much, more.
+For those looking for a fun and unique “glamping” type of stay, as they explore the wilderness offered here, both Yosemite Bug Rustic Mountain Resort and AutoCamp Yosemite will likely pique your interest.